ktierney15/cloud-cost-tracker/README.md

 0 7 1 * * /path/to/cloud-cost-tracker/run-cloud-cost-estimator.sh >> /path/to/cron_log.txt 2>&1
 ```

-**Optional Step** - to send emails with this script you will need to enable your email to send emails with smtplib.
+**Optional Step** - to send emails with this script you will need to enable your email to use smtplib.
 For gmail for instance you have to setup multifactor authentication, then create a password for the script to use at https://myaccount.google.com/apppasswords
 if you dont want to use the email functionality you can remove the --email flag from the shell script

 ## Usage